paulscott56/tinyradioscope/README.md

-# tinyradioscope
+# Tiny Radio Telescope
-All files for the Tiny Radio Telescope project
+All files for the Tiny Radio Telescope project found at https://hackaday.io/project/7157-the-tiny-radio-telescope